dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 Locking streams
 ^^^^^^^^^^^^^^^

-In an application where more than one control thread may access a common stream, it is important to match the granularity of locking to the transaction model of the application.
-Ideally, an application should lock a stream which is potentially accessed by multiple threads, only once per transaction.
-Repeated and unnecessary locking and unlocking can seriously degrade the performance of the Streams module.
-Thus an application which wishes to write a complex message to a stream that needs to be thread safe should lock the stream, write the message and then unlock the stream after the entire message is written.
-Locking and unlocking the stream for each character in the message would be a poor match of locking to transaction model.
-The time required for the lock manipulation would dominate the time required for the stream transactions.
-Unfortunately this means that there is no way for the Streams module to choose a default locking scheme without the likelihood of seriously degrading streams performance for all applications whose transaction models are different from the model implied by the chosen default locking scheme.
-Instead, the Streams module provides the user with a single, per instance slot, *stream-lock:*, which is inherited by all subclasses of :class:`<stream>`.
-You should use the generic functions :gf:`lock-stream` and :gf:`unlock-stream` or the macro :macro:`with-stream-locked`, together with other appropriate functions and macros from the Threads library, to implement a locking strategy appropriate to your application and its stream transaction model.
-The functions in the Streams module are not of themselves thread safe, and make no guarantees about the atomicity of read and write operations.
+In an application where more than one thread may access a shared stream, it is important to match the granularity of locking to the transaction model of the application.
+Ideally, an application should lock a stream only once per transaction, to minimize the performance penalty.
+Since the streams module cannot know the transaction model of your code, it does not provide any default locking scheme.

+Instead, the streams module provides the user with a single, per-instance slot, :gf:`stream-lock`, which is inherited by all subclasses of :class:`<stream>`.
+You may provide a lock via the ``stream-lock:`` init keyword when creating the stream, or set it with :gf:`lock-stream-setter`.
+Thereafter use :gf:`lock-stream` and :gf:`unlock-stream` or the :macro:`with-stream-locked` macro, together with other appropriate functions and macros from the :doc:`threads <../dylan/threads>` module, to implement a locking strategy appropriate to your application.

+The functions in the streams module are not of themselves thread safe, and make no guarantees about the atomicity of read and write operations.

 Reading from and writing to streams
 -----------------------------------